ste-giraldo/python3-cisco-config/README.md

 `conf_run.py` is a script for configuring Cisco routers from a set of commands in an external file (prompt requested) against a list of devices in an external CSV file (prompt requested).
 Have a look at the CSV file in order to understand how to write it.

 `inline_conf_run.py` works as conf_run.py but the options are inline and not prompt requested. **This version can run as oneshot or in a crontab for automation.
-Also, since it contains a lot of improvements than conf_run.py, I highly suggest to use this one.**
+Also, since it contains a lot of improvements than conf_run.py, like the ability to check if a device can be reached in SSH or Telnet, I highly suggest to use this one.**

 ## Installation